VitaliiHrabovyk/NgShop/README.md

-This is a study project
+This is a Angular study project